spcorum/student_balloon/README.md

 Environment setup can prove finicky and may not work on all machines.
 See `requirements.txt` for a list of dependencies we found usable on Windows.
 We recommend Python 3.9.

+Any code files inside an `old/` subdirectory are there for completeness/reference, but are not used by any of the four reported models below.

 ## Baselines

 - **Random Walk** ([Google BLE](https://github.com/google/balloon-learning-environment)) - Randomly samples atmospheric pressures and chooses actions that approach it.